falkr/ttm4175/pages/networking-2.md

 <button class="w3collapsible">Hint (static)</button>
 <div class="w3content">
-An hardware address or hardware Ethernet can be easily found with the command `ip link`.

-For this exercise you will have to retrieve this information from your _client_.
+For this exercise you will have to retrieve this information from your _client_, as mentioned earlier in the preparation.
 </div>

 <button class="w3collapsible">Hint (DNS)</button>